metracy/py2sms/README.md

-This is a simple script that utilizes the operating systems curl command and the sinch.com sms-api to send text messages using a defined function.
-Please see the py2sms.py file for more detail on how you would need to edit the file for functionaluse.
+This is a simple script that utilizes the operating system's curl command and the sinch.com sms-api to send text messages using a defined function.
+Please see the py2sms.py file for more detail on how you would need to edit the file for functional use.